Walking the Path:

 Your own yoga practice will certainly deepen through this training (and taking the course for this reason alone can be wonderfully fulfilling), but teaching yoga requires specific skills that take time to develop.
 You’ll be given ample opportunity to find your voice and practice teaching, starting from the very first weekend.

-Over the course of 9 weekends, you will develop the skill, knowledge, and confidence to teach an engaging, deep, and safe vinyasa yoga class.
+Over the course of the full 200-hour training, you will develop the skill, knowledge, and confidence to teach an engaging, deep, and safe vinyasa yoga class.
 More specifically, you can expect to:

 - Practice teaching in a supportive and encouraging environment;